Wanted: Evidence of Massive Fraud

 The massive fraud of the 2016 presidential election was the Democrats’ Russian-collusion fabrication, which was meant to undermine the Trump administration’s mandate.
 The massive fraud of the 2020 election is the Democrats’ bulk-mail balloting scheme.
 But the question today, more than two weeks after the presidential election, is the same as it was on Wednesday, November 4: Where’s the proof that fraud changed the outcome of the election?

-That’s what Rudy Giuliani, Sidney Powell, and the rest of President Donald Trump’s legal team have been frantically trying to pull together, and they held a press conference yesterday to outline their evidence so far.
+That’s what Rudy Giuliani, Sidney Powell, and the rest of Donald Trump’s legal team have been frantically trying to pull together, and they held a press conference yesterday to outline their evidence so far.
 It’s fair to say that their performance was panned by many, even those sympathetic to President Trump.

 Tucker Carlson, for example, made clear on his Fox News show last night that Powell has repeatedly refused his invitations to share her evidence of software flipping votes from Donald Trump to Joe Biden.
 And Carlson, for the record, is anything but a member of the Trump-deranged mainstream media.